Mindfulness for Students: Techniques for Focus & Calm in 2024

 • Observe Without Judgment: Your mind will likely wander.
 That’s perfectly normal.
 Simply acknowledge any thoughts or feelings that arise without judgment and gently redirect your attention back to your breath.

-• Be Patient: Start with just a few minutes of practice each day and gradually increase the duration as you feel more comfortable.
+• Be Patient: Start with just a few minutes of practice each day.
+Then gradually increase the duration as you feel more comfortable.

 • Practice Regularly: Consistency is key.
 Try to incorporate mindful breathing into your daily routine, even if it’s just for a few moments at a time.